 I use a third-party tag provider

-We recommend working with your third-party tag provider to find out more details about the best implementation available to you for the global site tag.
+We recommend working with your third-party tag provider to find out more details about the best implementation available to you for the Google tag.

 I use Floodlight tags in a mobile app

-The global site tag doesn’t support tagging in apps.
+The Google tag doesn’t support tagging in apps.
 You should continue to follow the existing process to track mobile app conversions with Floodlight.